Hypertensive disease of pregnancy: Management

 In cases where the fetus has not yet reached a safe gestational age to be delivered, management is focused on managing symptoms to give the fetus more time to mature.
 In women with gestational hypertension, some studies have found that usage of baby aspirin can prevent the progression of the condition to preeclampsia/eclampsia and reduce the risk of complications associated with hypertensive disorders of pregnancy.

 Pregnant women with chronic hypertension diagnosed before or early in pregnancy should be evaluated to identify the underlying cause of hypertension as well as possible existing end-organ damage caused by hypertension, such as cardiac and kidney injury.
 Although most cases of chronic hypertension are primary, and thus classified as essential hypertension, secondary causes such as renal, vascular, and endocrine disorders must also be considered, especially in patients with chronic hypertension presenting abnormally, for instance at a young age or refractory to first-line treatment.
 If end-organ damage or an underlying cause of hypertension is identified, these conditions must also be treated.
 Women with chronic hypertension in pregnancy must be closely monitored because they are five times as likely as those with normal blood pressure to develop pre-eclampsia, which is a much more severe condition with serious risks for the mother and fetus.

 For all hypertensive disorders of pregnancy, a major component of care is management of the associated hypertension.
-This involves use of antihypertensive medication as well as restricting activity to lower blood pressure to reduce the risk of stroke.
+This involves the use of antihypertensive medication as well as restricting activity to lower blood pressure to reduce the risk of stroke.
 In women with preeclampsia or eclampsia, magnesium sulfate is often prescribed to prevent the occurrence of seizures in the gestational parent.
-Treatment should be continued from the time of diagnosis to several weeks postpartum given the increased risk of medical complications immediately following delivery of the fetus.
+Shorter duration of treatment with magnesium sulfate has high significance of evidence of reducing duration of urinary catheterization and time to ambulation, but there is insufficient evidence to show that reducing the length of treatment impacts the risk of seizures, maternal, or infant morbidities.
+Lower dose magnesium sulfate regimens may reduce rates of overdose, but there is low significance of evidence that it increases the risk of seizures in patients with eclampsia or mortality in patients with eclampsia.